 Clean Stream Water’s uniquely designed Centaur Carbon systems have consistently proven to be our most effective treatment for rotten egg taste/odor in homes, commercial, and agricultural applications for over 30 years.
 See below for more information.

 Clean Stream Water’s uniquely designed distillers and RO systems consistently removed 99% or more contaminants proving them to be the ideal treatment for rotten egg taste/odor reduction for over 30 years.

 As sulfur water flows into the tank, controlled via the electronic top valve, it comes into contact with an air pocket that allows for aerated oxidation in order to improve the filtration process.

 As it moves through the tank, Catalytic carbon, a highly absorbing media, extracts tastes, odors, and potential harmful chemicals from the water, exchanging it for fresh, odorless, and tasteless water to your faucets.

-At a programmed time, air is injected to clean/regenerate the Catalytic carbon and water is used to backwash the sulfur into the drain completing its cycle.
+At a programmed time, air is injected through the injector to clean/regenerate the Catalytic carbon, refill the air pocket, and, through the use of water, backwash the sulfur into the drain completing its cycle.

 Our systems are fully automatic, requiring no maintenance, producing continuous fresh water for up to 20 years.